 Do you speak Japanese?

-Yeah I do…I was living with local families who couldn’t speak English, and nobody speaks English there, so I was pretty much forced to learn the language.
-But I was happy to be forced because otherwise I wouldn’t have learnt a new language.
+Yeah, I do…I was living with local families who couldn’t speak English, and nobody speaks English there, so I was pretty much forced to learn the language.
+But I was happy to be forced because otherwise, I wouldn’t have learned a new language.
 So that was the first time I fell in love with travel, fell in love with Asia and learning new cultures.